Robin-Lai-YY/CPEN400Q-Final-Project/README.md

 - `batch`: The "batch GAN" strategy from "Experimental Quantum GANs".
 - `classical`: Classical GANs for the performance comparisons

+Public APIs have docstrings, while private methods start with `_` and do not.

 ### Development notes

 Before committing, remember to follow these steps: